bugzmanov/nes_ebook/src/chapter_8.md

 <div style="text-align:center;"><img src="./images/ch8/image_4_scroll_demo.gif" width="50%"/></div>

 2 last notes before jumping into implementation:
-* The palette of a tile is defined by the nametable the tile belongs to, **not** byt the base one defined in Control register
+* The palette of a tile is defined by the nametable the tile belongs to, **not** by the base nametable specified in the Control register
 * For horizontal scrolling the content of the base nametable always goes to the left part of the viewport (or top part in case of vertical scrolling)